As an Amazon Associate I earn from qualifying purchases

 We had a nice wine and Cesar Salad to go along with the steaks.
 I even tossed a few of those shrimp into my salad.

-Along with the shrimp shells and heads, I tossed in some carrots, onion, lemon and garlic.
-I didn’t have any celery, so I used celery seeds.
+Along with the shrimp shells and heads, I tossed in some carrots, onion, lemon, and garlic into a 4-quart saucepan on the stove.
+I didn’t have any celery on hand, so I used celery seeds to help flavor the stock.

-After it boiled a while, I got out a bowl and a sieve to strain out the solids.
+After it the stock simmered a while, I got out a bowl and a placed a sieve over it to strain out the solids in the stock.

 The whole house smelled like a seafood market and it reeked!!
 It was so bad I had to open a few windows, the front, and back doors to try to air out the house a little.
 We love seafood, but holy moly was that smell strong!!